You have a choice:

 5. Male or female sterilization.

-Opposition & myths surrounding contraception
+Opposition & myths Surrounding contraception

-1. There is a still lack of knowledge about the use of contraceptives in Sub-Saharan Africa.
+1. There is still a lack of knowledge about the use of contraceptives in Sub-Saharan Africa.

 2. Women are scared they will gain weight on contraceptives – this has not been proven.